TyM13/mvp/mvp.md

 ### `GET`

-Returns the users favourites as a feed,
+Returns the users is following,

 **Required Params:**